Wind, solar do not harm power grid reliability-draft U.S. study

 "I don't see them as threatening, no," said Woody Rickerson, vice president of the Electric Reliability Council of Texas.
 "We can perform reliably with renewable generation; there are just things you have to do with renewables that you don't have to do with (conventional) power generation."

-ERCOT, which serves Texas and a small part of Nevada, said the region got about 15 percent of its power from wind generation in 2016, and the region's solar power will grow quickly.
+ERCOT said Texas got about 15 percent of its power from wind generation in 2016, and the region's solar power will grow quickly.

 Grid operators said that as renewables become more common they depend more on weather forecasting.
 Storm fronts and cloud covers sometimes require grid operators to ensure that conventional power is readily available as solar and wind power generation waxes and wanes.